Blood Sugar and Kidney Health: What You Need to Know

 High blood pressure is another common complication of diabetes and a significant risk factor for kidney disease.
 The combination of diabetes and hypertension can accelerate kidney damage, emphasizing the importance of managing both conditions to protect kidney health.

-See also Plant-Based Diets for Blood Sugar Regulation
+See also The Role of Chromium in Blood Sugar Regulation

 Preventive Strategies for Kidney Health